jembi/openhim-mediator-mapping/samples/Bahmni-Patient-to-FHIR/README.md

-# FHIR - Create Observations (weight/height)
+# Bahmni Patient - Convert to FHIR resource

-This sample endpoint accepts a basic flat object and converts it into a FHIR transaction bundle for saving two Observations for a Patient UUID
+This sample endpoint accepts a Bahmni Patient in JSON format and converts it into a FHIR Patient resource

 ## Features

 - Validation - Ensure that the incoming payload contains the required fields we need, and that they are in the correct format as specified in the input validation
 - Mapping - Create a new FHIR transaction bundle object from the supplied request payload, and from the configured constants, input transforms, endpoint state
 - Constants - Contains all the static values required for constructing the FHIR transaction bundle
-- States - Extract the endpoint start time to populate the effectiveDate of the Observation (When the observation was created)
-- Input Transforms
-  - To build a new string for the Patient reference property - This requires the text "Patient/" to be prefixed on the supplied Patient UUID
-  - To convert the supplied height value from meters to centimeters

 ## Setup